 Combined with the steady rise of online shopping, ever-increasing screen time reports (yikes, we know), and the power of viral videos — it’s easy to see why TikTok ads hold such importance in this modern digital era.

 Lucy, Creative Director at Ascenial — here to take you through ten of my favorite TikTok ads to show you why they work and provide inspiration and insight for yours!
+If you need help tracking TikTok ad performance, try reading out advertising attribution post instead.

 1. RyanAir — Riding TikTok Trends with a Lo-Fi Format